paynl/magento-plugin/README.md

 <p align="center">
   <img src="https://www.pay.nl/uploads/1/brands/main_logo.png" />
 </p>
 <h1 align="center">PAY.
-Magento</h1>
+Magento plugin</h1>

 # Description

-With this plug-in by PAY. you can easily add all desired payment methods to your Magento 1 webshop.
+With this plug-in by PAY. you can easily add all desired payment methods to your Magento webshop.
 Please refer to https://www.pay.nl for an overview of all features and services.

 - [Description](#description)
 - [Available payment methods](#available-payment-methods)